The ads above are Google-sponsored.

 DO NOT force the nut if it re-seizes!!!

 After trying a penetrant, if the finned nut will not loosen without seizing, you MUST cut the nut off!
 The slow method is to use a hacksaw blade holder (see hardware store) that holds a short piece of 32 pitch hardened hacksaw blade.
-A common electric motor powered (Dremel?) tool can be used, but be careful!
+A common electric motor powered (Dremel?) tool with appropriate cutting disc can be used, but be careful!
 No matter what tool, to avoid damaging the port's threads, hold the tool somewhat towards the exhaust pipe.
 This lets you make a cut that will go through the nut & stop the cutting on the very hard steel rings inside.
 If you do not know where these parts are located, inside the nut, find out.
 I like to cut on a slight angle, and do it very neatly, so as to save the nut for use as a thread chaser.

 You need only make one cut, front to rear.
 AVOID damaging the threads .....
 Do NOT cut into the PORT threads.
 When you are nearly to the PORT threads, try using a pry bar or very broad angled chisel & hammer, to split the finned nut at the cut area.
 DO NOT overdo this.
 DO NOT injure the port threads!
 The purpose of the cut slot is to weaken the nut so you can force the nut to widen ...or break ...at the cut slot, then the nut WILL BE easily un-screwable.
 Now is the time to flood the threads again, with your solvent/oil mixture, before unscrewing the finned nut.
 Some cut two slots, ~180 degrees apart to weaken the nut more, or to allow the nut to come off in halves, more on this below.Nuts are NOT expensive compared to repairing port threads!
 If you accidentally make a minor cut into the port threads, you can repair them with a thread chaser, or possibly the old nut!
 You could, of course, spend the money for a real 52 mm die to fix the threads.
 YES! ...there is actually a die available, pricey too, for the 52 mm port threads.
 They are available at such as metric supply companies such as MSC.